ibm-cloud-docs/openwhisk/hadr.md

 Because Amsterdam does not have any active compute resources for {{site.data.keyword.openwhisk}}, the failover period in the EU Central region might be longer than in other regions.

 {{site.data.keyword.openwhisk_short}} is a Function-as-a-Service offering, and as such, it offers only compute services.
 It does not back up the data that your workload (actions) processes.
-In order to store data, you can use separate cloud-based data stores with separate disaster recovery options, which depend on the storage service's SLAs.
+To store data, you can use separate cloud-based data stores with separate disaster recovery options, which depend on the storage service's SLAs.

 ## HIPAA
 {: #hippa}